Cheap Car Insurance

 At AA Insurance we offer three types of cover – one comprehensive cover (Comprehensive) and two third party covers (Third Party and Third Party, Fire & Theft).
 The variety in cover options allow you to choose the cover that best suits your situation.
 Let’s go through them quickly now.

-Third Party insurance covers the damage you cause to any other car or property in an accident, meaning this is no cover for your car (see Cover for accidents with an uninsured third party section below).
+Third Party insurance covers the damage you cause to any other car or property in an accident, meaning this is no cover for your car (see section below).
 Those who have cars with a lesser value often choose this type of cover as they feel their car is not worth insuring but are concerned they are covered for damage they may cause to other car(s) or property.
 So, the value of your car may be a good guide as to what sort of cover to go for.
+Get a Third Party Car Insurance quote.

 Cover for accidents with an uninsured third party